Edit Privacy Settings

 A cookie is a small text file within a designated directory of the computer.
 This file identifies the specific computer during the session.
 Cookies cannot change anything on the user's device and can be deleted manually at any time, most easily directly in the browser.

 You can set the way your computer handles this to reject all cookies or to seek permission every time a site wants to utilise them.
-These cookies ("session cookies") serve to expand the functionality of our internet-based offering and are designed to make your use of the site as convenient as possible.
+The cookies, here so-called "session cookies", serve the purpose of web analysis and functional expansion of our Internet offer.
 Please note that some of our applications will not work properly if cookies are rejected.

 Using cookies to process this data is required to safeguard our legitimate interests and those of third parties, where applicable, in line with Art.
 6, § 1, Sec.
 1, lit. f of the DSGVO.